 Why Asset Basis Is Important

 Knowing the basis of an asset and including all aspects of the purchase of that asset is important because the basis is calculated differently for different purposes.

 If you have established the basis of an asset through valuation and records and you have a loss due to a business disaster, you can use that basis both for a casualty loss deduction on your business tax return and for insurance purposes.
-The loss might be calculated differently for each.
+The loss might be calculated differently for each purpose.

 The total basis for all capital assets in your business represents a big part of the value of your business.
 This value can be used in financial analysis, like the debt-to-asset ratio.
 A higher asset value shows a lower debt-to-asset ratio, meaning the company isn't at risk of insolvency or bankruptcy.